osmosis-labs/assetlists/README.md

   - Clears `osmosis_unstable` only when **both** the Osmosis-side and counterparty-side clients are confirmed Active
   - Removes auto-added minimal entries entirely when they recover (entries with no other meaningful fields)
   - Runs before assetlist generation so the generated frontend output reflects correct flags in the same run
-- Validates RPC/REST endpoints (priority-based selection: 10 of ~180 chains per run)
+- Validates RPC/REST endpoints for all chains (full validation, batched 10 at a time)
-  - Prioritizes: Failed chains (1 day requery delay) → Never-validated chains → Oldest-validated chains (7 day requery delay)
   - Tracks validation results in `state/state.json` for endpoint optimization
-  - Full validation available via manual `Full Endpoint Validation` workflow
+  - Reorders endpoints based on health (working backups promoted, failed endpoints deprioritized)
 - Generates assetlist files in multiple formats
 - Generates chainlist files with wallet integration metadata
 - Updates asset state